BadernaLiberada/godot4-style-guide/README.md

 # Godot 4 Style Guide
-Heavenly (yeah) inspired in Allar Unreal Style Guide: https://github.com/Allar/ue5-style-guide/tree/main
+Heavenly (yeah) inspired in Allar Unreal Style Guide: https://github.com/Allar/ue5-style-guide/tree/main I'm an artist so I won't cover code, there are already several examples for that on the internet.
 ## Asset Prefixes

-Each asset type follows a prefix system to ensure quick identification and project consistency.
+Each asset type follows a prefix system to ensure quick identification and project consistency, It could be possible to just use suffixes (.skeleton) but Godot is inconsistent when it comes to that.
 Below is the list of some prefixes:

 | Asset Type                         | Prefix   | Sufix                        | Example                          |
 |---------------------------------------|-----------|-------------------------------|----------------------------------|